top of page

 Food Safety & Inspections

-All restaurants, grocery stores, gas stations, micro-markets, temporary units, mobile units, schools, and many other food-selling facilities operating within Sandusky County must be licensed and inspected by the Environmental Health Specialists from the Environmental Health Division of the Sandusky County Public Health Department.
-These inspections are performed to prevent foodborne illnesses.
-To achieve this, the inspectors ensure the food is sourced from approved sources, stored, prepared, and served safely and correctly.
-They also check that the establishments and equipment are clean and that the employees practice good personal hygiene - all of which align with the CDC's five risk factors.
+All restaurants, grocery stores, gas stations, micro-markets, food trucks, food stands, and other food-selling facilities operating within Sandusky County must be licensed and inspected by Sandusky County Public Health.
+These inspections are performed to prevent foodborne illnesses in our community by ensuring food is sourced, stored, prepared, and served safely and sanitarily.

 All food establishments are required to adhere to the Ohio Uniform Food Safety Code, available here: https://codes.ohio.gov/ohio-administrative-code/chapter-3717-1

 The Environmental Health Specialists (EHS) at SCPH conduct a variety of activities in addition to food inspections.
-They issue temporary and mobile food licenses, approve plans for new and renovated food-related facilities, investigate outbreaks of foodborne illnesses, and monitor food-related complaints and violations.
+They review and approve construction plans for new restaurants and food trucks and renovations of existing facilities, issue food licenses, investigate outbreaks of foodborne illnesses, and monitor food-related complaints and violations.
 The primary objective at SCPH is to ensure the public's safety through these activities.
-EHS also strive to educate facility owners on the proper procedures that must be followed to achieve this goal.
+EHSs also strive to educate facility owners on the proper procedures that must be followed to achieve this goal.

 Sandusky County Public Health can be contacted 24 hours a day in the event of an after-hours public health emergency.